 An essay by Christian Oxenius

-Ionian Bisai is SNF ARTWORKS Fellow (2020).
+Alkistis Mavrokefalou is a visual arts SNF ARTWORKS Fellow (2020).
 ARTWORKS is a nonprofit organization exclusively supported by its founding donor, the Stavros Niarchos Foundation.
 Our aim is to create a fertile and nurturing environment for Greek artists through funding and public engagement opportunities.
 You can always learn more about our Fellows at www.art-works.gr

 Christian Oxenius is a German-Italian independent curator, author and researcher living between Athens and Istanbul.
 His academic background in sociology and urban studies led him to pursue a PhD at the University of Liverpool on biennials as institutional model, during the course of which he established collaborations with Athens, Liverpool and Istanbul Biennial; during this period, he developed a particular interest in artists’ communities and storytelling.
 His research into experimental writing on art has resulted in a number of exhibitions and publications of international relevance.